-I was turned off by Ed Zitron’s newsletter as he has a tendency to ramble.
+When I first read Ed Zitron’s newsletter I was turned off by his tendency to ramble.
 Recently, however, he’s truly knocked “it” out of the park with some head-turning takes on remote work and related topics.
 It’s refreshing to read someone so utterly committed to their takes and I like that.

 I subscribed to Money Stuff years ago but had to cut it loose after feeling overwhelmed by the sheer volume and quality of this daily newsletter.
 I picked it up again this year during the GameStop chaos and find it a really rewarding read.
 Levine’s writing is superb and I’m constantly in awe of his voice and ability to explain.
 It’s also really funny!

 I find this newsletter a little infuriating – it seems so effortless.
 Photographer Noah Kalina shares some photos and a short commentary on life’s mundane side quests.
 It always makes me smile.

 An airy mix of internet and art, Laura Olin’s newsletter is short and well-crafted.

 A fantastic newsletter and resource: Jeremy Singer-Vine curates and provides links to datasets available online.
 It’s an impeccable treasure trove of real-world data.